Ilija Stolica: Club career

 Due to his promising performances at Zemun, Stolica earned a transfer to Spanish club Lleida in 1998.
 He played one season in Spain's second division, but failed to score in 18 games and eventually returned to his parent club.

 In 2000, Stolica signed a contract with Partizan.
 He, however, failed to make an impact with the Crno-beli and returned to Zemun the following year.
 By the end of the 2001–02 season, Stolica became the league's second-highest scorer with 19 goals.

 In the 2003 winter transfer window, Stolica was transferred to Ukrainian club Metalurh Donetsk.
 He managed to play only 20 league games over the next two years, before returning to his homeland and joining OFK Beograd.

 Between 2005 and 2008, Stolica spent three seasons in Belgium.
 He played for Sint-Truidense and Mons, scoring 20 goals combined.
 He subsequently had two unassuming spells in Greece and Montenegro.

 In March 2006, while at Sint-Truidense, Stolica and two other players were questioned by the police as part of an investigation into match-fixing.

+New England Revolution

 On 30 July 2010, Stolica signed with Major League Soccer club New England Revolution.
-He scored three times in the remainder of the season.
+He made his Revolution debut on 7 August, coming on as a 73rd minute substitute for Zack Schilawski in a 1-0 win over D.C.
+United.
+He made his first start the following week and scored his first Revolution goal, a game-winning effort against FC Dallas on 14 August.

+He scored twice more in the remainder of the 2010 New England Revolution season; on 28 August in a 2-1 loss to the Philadelphia Union, and on 22 September against FC Dallas.
+He recorded his first Revolution assist on 4 September, setting up Kheli Dube's goal in a 3-1 win over Seattle Sounders FC.
+He played the entirety of the 2010 North American SuperLiga final.

+Stolica made only 2 appearances in the 2011 New England Revolution season, scoring one goal, a 93rd minute equaling effort against Vancouver Whitecaps FC on 6 April.

 In April 2011, Stolica was loaned to USL Pro team FC New York.

+On 30 June, the Revolution declined Stolica's contract.